rahafv/The-Ordinaries/README.md

 ## Project structure
 The project is called `system`.
 It consists of a single app `bookclub`.

-## Deployed version of the application
-The deployed version of the application can be found at [link](link).

-The administrative interface of the application can be found at [link](link).
-This can be accessed with the following login information:
-- Email: `email`
-- Password: `Password123`

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: